kitschpatrol/renami/readme.md

 ### Configuration

-Renami depends almost entirely on a configuration file to describe how it should rename files when its run.
+Renami depends almost entirely on configuration to describe how it should rename files when its run.
+It uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration.

-To facilitate this, Renami uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration, and also provides a typed configuration factory function to simplify authoring configurations.
+The library also exports a typed configuration factory function to simplify authoring configurations.

 A trivial configuration might look like this: